 I like to have an ice cream over from the police box over there which opened last year.
 Sit out on the Conventerâs monument, the old hanging zone you know?
 A bit morbid for ice cream but probably a better use of the square now.
 That and then going to one of the many pubs in the Grassmarket around here.

-The pedestrianised Grassmarket at the bottom of Victoria Street has tables outside and in the summer itâs a very relaxed continental feel.
+The pedestrianised Grassmarket at the bottom of Victoria Street has tables outside and over summer it has a relaxed, continental vibe.

 "We have whoopee cushions we have fake jobbies we have chattering teeth, rubber chickens, all the classics."

 Do they though?
 They may...
-The remaining twin has retired & it's in flux.
-It's become a popup shop, over Halloween it was a costume shop, as of writing it's a boutique handbag shop.
-The legendary fake nose & glasses adorning the shop front & defining the street in fans' imaginations continues, alas, I fear, just for now.
+The remaining twin has retired & itâs in flux.
+Itâs become a pop-up shop, over Halloween it was a costume shop, as of writing itâs a boutique handbag shop.
+The Groucho Marx fake nose & glasses adorning the shop front & defining the street in fansâ imaginations continues, alas, I fear, just for now.

-I interviewed the bubbly staff:
+I interviewed the bubbly staff of the shop that was.

 Ohh the friendly service, [ laughter ]

-Thatâs not unique though, that's honest.
+Thatâs not unique though, thatâs honest.

 But thereâs not many joke shops in Edinburgh you know?
 Itâs a novelty in itself.